Journalistic interventionism: Interventionism in election campaigns

 With the help of these indicators, the degree of journalistic interventionism in political news report can be measured.

 Interventionism in peace journalism

-Peace journalism is inherently interventionist since it actively promotes peace through public communication (Hanitzsch 2007b, 2).
+Peace journalism is inherently interventionist since it actively promotes peace through public communication.
 Furthermore, "Peace Journalism combines journalism with peace as an external aim".
 Journalists who advocate for peace are no longer neutral observers but report selectively.
 "Peace journalism is when editors and reporters make choices – of what stories to report, and how to report them".
 Hanitzsch claims that peace journalists understand their audience as passive which needs to be enlightened by their journalistic work.
 It is a journalistic form which functions beyond the values of objectivity, neutrality, and detachment.
 "Peace journalism inherits a normative impetus; it prioritizes peace as its central value and analytical starting point".
 It is interventionist since its primary goal is not to report neutrally but it creates reality, sets examples and calls for change.
 It regards itself as a vehicle for the advocacy of peace and non-violent conflict resolutions.